jmreicha/kubernetes-infrastructure/README.md

 # Kubernetes Infrastructure

+Declarative (and slightly opinionated) infrastructure for Kubernetes.
+This set of resources intends to provide a batteries-included set of self-updating infrastructure that can be used for configuring and securing Kubernetes clusters according to best practices.

-Declarative infrastructure for Kubernetes.
-These configs should be deployed as part of every cluster deployment.
-The configs are split into different parts:
+The configs are split into different parts, which can be deployed separately:

-- bootstrap: bootstrap the required ArgoCD configs.
+- bootstrap: required ArgoCD configs for configuration.
 - infrastructure: core infrastructure pieces that should be deployed into every cluster.
 - monitoring: monitoring configuration for the cluster.
 - network: network configuration for the cluster.
 - security: security configuration for the cluster.

 > [!NOTE]
-> These configs assume deployment with ArgoCD.
+> These configs all assume deployment with ArgoCD.

 ## Bootstrap configs with ArgoCD